chamons/VinylCutter/docs/dev.md

 ### Command Line

-- `make prepare` - Fetch dependencies from nuget.
-A bit slow, it only needs to be done on fresh syncs or when dependencies have been updated.
 - `make` - Build debug
-- `make test` - Run all nunit test
+- `make test` - Run all xunit test
-- `make dist` - Generate a "bundle" for local use
+- `make nuget` - Generate and install a nuget package

 ### Visual Studio for Mac

 - Open VinylCutter.sln and Build
 - Run tests from the the "Unit Tests" pad
-- `make dist` from the command line is needed currently to generate a distribution folder
+- `make nuget` from the command line is needed currently to generate and install a nuget.

 ## Archtecture